flowthought/configs/vim/README.md

 >iB?{oif(true){%O}

 ^M is <CR> and ^[ is <ESC>
-To input them in insert mode, press Ctrl-V and the esc or enter key.
+To input them in insert mode, press Ctrl-v and the esc or enter key.
 The ctrl-v inserts the next non-digit literally.
-See :help i\_CTRL-V
+See :help i\_CTRL-V In Windows, use Ctrl-q instead of Ctrl-v

 Read :h eol and :h fixeol to understand behavior regarding EOLs at the end of files.